 You will have a smaller pool of potential tenants to choose from for both of the properties, which means you will have fewer options when making your selection, more extended periods of vacancy, and it is likely that you will have to deal with two sets of lower socio-economic tenants rather than a single family with an average socio-economic status.

 This is because the pool of potential tenants will be smaller because there will be fewer people looking to rent the properties.

 Buying Or Building A Granny Flat

-It is common practise to refer to granny flats as "secondary homes," which indicates that they are constructed on the same piece of land as the primary residence.
-Self-contained residences are another name for granny flats; this refers to the fact that they have their own entrance, as well as their own bathroom, kitchen, bedroom, and living area.
+It is usual practise to refer to granny flats as "secondary dwellings," which denotes that they are built on the same piece of land as the principal residence.

 What Rules And Regulations Need To Be Considered?

-- Be built on a property at least 450 square metres in size
+- Be constructed on a piece of land that is at least 450 square metres in size.

-- Be the only granny flat on the property
+- Have the distinction of being the only granny flat on the site

-- Be owned by the same person that owns the primary dwelling on the property
+- Be owned by the same individual as the principal residence that is located on the land.

-- Have a maximum living space of around 60 square metres (this figure varies and typically does not include verandahs, carports and patios)
+- Have a living space that is no more than around 60 square metres (this figure varies and typically does not include verandahs, carports and patios)